drolsen/webpack-svg-spritely/README.md

 Thats it!

-### How to use sprite
+### Using Sprite Parts
-To reference SVG sprite parts in DOM, use the `xlinkHref` within a svg tag:
+To reference SVG sprite parts in DOM, use the `xlinkHref` within a SVG tag:

 ```xml
 <svg>